There is nothing more satisfying than enjoying the perfect Chinese roast chicken with super crispy skin.

-The skin is so crispy that it resemble crackers when it is fresh from the oven.
-The aroma that perfume the kitchen will make everyone wanting for more.
+The skin is so crispy that it resembles crackers when it is fresh from the oven.
+The aroma that perfume in the kitchen will make everyone wanting for more.

 The setback is, you need to know how the inside tricks.
-I have revealed all these tricks here so that you can enjoy making this Chinese roast chicken at home.
+I have revealed all these tricks here so that you can enjoy making this Asian roast chicken at home.

 What is the roast chicken standard that you need to measure up?

 1. How to let the flavor penetrate to the deepest part beneath the skin

 No matter what marinade you use, you must marinate the chicken for at least half a day, or 24 hours if you have sufficient time.
 The long marinating time will allow the flavor to penetrate to the deepest part of the meat beneath the skin.

 The original Cantonese recipes include maltose, but honey is equally good.
 It is also readily available in any part of the world.
 Both ingredients add flavor to the meat and help to develop a golden color skin through caramelization.